 The west coast of Barbados has a multitude of nightlife, clubs, and bars.

-Speightstown has bars and restaurants and is fine during the day for a nice lunch, but for nightlife, you are better to head a bit further south down the west coast to Holetown.
+Speightstown has bars and restaurants and is beautiful during the day for a nice lunch, but for nightlife, you are better to head a bit further south down the west coast to Holetown.

-Holetown is bustling with bars and restaurants on both First and Second Street, and if you visit the island in February, you can enjoy the Holetown Festival, which commemorates the first settlers in Barbados.
+Holetown is bustling with bars and restaurants on both First and Second Street.
+If you visit the island in February, you can enjoy the Holetown Festival, which commemorates the first settlers in Barbados.
 You will be treated to street parades, theater, and entertainment for an entire week-long street party.

-Paulo’s Churrasco do Brazil located at Bagatelle Great House is open for excellent food and renowned for its extensive wine cellar, next door you will find Lord Willoughby’s Tavern, an English style public house, which serves traditional pub grub and provides a late night venue for dancing and drinking into the small hours.
+Paulo’s Churrasco do Brazil located at Bagatelle Great House is open for excellent food and renowned for its extensive wine cellar, next door you will find Lord Willoughby’s Tavern.
+This English style public house serves traditional pub grub and provides a late-night venue for dancing and drinking into the small hours.

 There are also many rum shops dotted along the coastline; rum shops are a great way to meet the locals and to enjoy the national drink of rum!